mathminx/Tech-Blog/README.md

 ## Installation

+The application is deployed to Heroku.
+To install the application locally, do the following:

-Run `npm install` to install the dependencies.
+* Run `npm install` to install the dependencies.
-Run `npm run seed` to seed the database.
+* Run `npm run seed` to seed the database.
-Run `npm start` to invoke the application.
+* Run `npm start` to invoke the application.

 ## Usage